Patronato real

 The patronato (lit. 'patronage') system in Spain (and a similar padroado system in Portugal) was the expression of royal patronage controlling major appointments of Church officials and the management of Church revenues, under terms of concordats with the Holy See.
-The resulting structure of royal power and ecclesiastical privileges, was formative in the Spanish colonial empire.
+The resulting structure of royal power and ecclesiastical privileges, was formative in the Spanish Empire.
 It resulted in a characteristic constant intermingling of trade, politics, and religion.
 The papacy granted the power of patronage to the monarchs of Spain and Portugal to appoint clerics because the monarchs "were willing to subsidize missionary activities in newly conquered and discovered territories."

 Patronato real in Spain and its overseas possessions

 The patronato was a prerogative granted by a competent ecclesiastical authority endowing a person with the permission to take over the obligations of providing for the administration and maintenance of a religious benefice.
 The patronato real has its foundation in canon law, which recognized the right of laymen to establish and patronize churches and missions, as a means to supplement the efforts of the papacy, the Church, and the religious orders.
 Such laypersons were recognized as patrons and possessed certain rights and privileges over the churches and missions they established, financed and patronized.

-In the case of the kings of Spain, in exchange for their support of evangelization and the establishment of the Catholic Church in America.
+In the case of the kings of Spain, they received rights over New World ecclesial appointments and affairs in exchange for their support of evangelization and the establishment of the Catholic Church in America.
 It was derived from the papal bulls Romanus Pontifex (1455) and Inter caetera (1493), granted for the benefit of Portugal on its Atlantic routes, and the so-called Alexandrian Bulls issued in 1493, immediately after the voyage of Christopher Columbus at the request of the Catholic Monarchs.
 The royal or Indian patronage for the Spanish Crown was confirmed by Pope Julius II in 1508.
 Religious teaching to the Indians was benefited by the bishoprics.

 Earlier, on December 13, 1486, Pope Innocent VIII had granted the queen of Castile and her husband, the king of Aragon, at their request, the perpetual patronage of the Canary Islands and Puerto Real including also Granada, foreseeing their next conquest.
 This was stipulated with the bull Ortodoxae fidei.
 However, it was not until 1505 that the monarchs asked the pope for the full prerogatives of the patronage in the discovered areas and in the Spanish territory under his rule.
 And only in 1523, Pope Adrian VI granted them.